darrenvong/CFG-heroku-demo/README.md

 ![alt text](static/md_imgs/dashboard.png "Heroku Dashboard")

-3. To deploy the app, we need to make one first on Heroku, so do that by clicking New > Create New app (button at top right of dashboard)
+3. To deploy the app, we need to make one first on Heroku, so do that by clicking New > Create New app (button at top right of the dashboard)

-4. Type in the name of your application, change the Runtime Selection to "Europe" - this is so that the application loads faster as we are geographically closer to Europe than the United States.
+4. Type in the name of your application, and change the Runtime Selection to "Europe" - this is so that the application loads faster as we are geographically closer to Europe than the United States.
 Finally, click "Create App".

 ![alt text](static/md_imgs/create_app.png "Create app screen")